 - No prior teaching experience required

-- CollegeSpring students are 50% more likely to enroll in a four-year college
+- Students who complete our programs are nearly 50% more likely to enroll in a four-year college

-- CollegeSpring students increase their SAT scores by an average of 103 points
+- They also increase their SAT score by an average of 103 points

 - 77% of CollegeSpring students say their mentor helped them learn to apply and go to college